Creatures4features/Creatures4features/README.md

-# I do not like SpamTenna.
-Do not try to roleplay SpamTenna with me unless we are friends.

 ![1](https://github.com/user-attachments/assets/e4cf060c-e180-40d7-963c-e54bc4551458)

 ### 💙 - ***Hi!
 I'm that one blue addison you've maybe seen on ponytown.*** I LOVE the blue addison.